OsomePteLtd/principles/src/general.md

    ]);
    ```

-1. If test file for controller become large (> 1500 rows) split it into separate files by describe blocks and place into tests folder
+1. If test file for controller becomes large (> 1500 rows) split it into separate files by `describe` blocks and place into tests folder
 ```
 - controllers
   - bankAccount